 $ git checkout 9ad202d538c6ee6448e2c1ca1529f0e78edd3f86~1 -- kafej.xml

 Listing 3.
-Restore file from Git repository.
+Restoring files from the Git repository.

-First, we need to use the git rev-list command to find the last commit and then use the checksum to restore the file we are interested in using the git checkout command.
-Of course, it’s not difficult and we can do it, but thanks to Xopero One Backup you will be able to easily and intuitively manage the history of files in one place.
+First, we need to use the git rev-list command to find the last commit and then use the checksum to restore the file (e.g, an accidentally deleted one) we are interested in using the git checkout command.
+Of course, restoring files is not difficult, and we can do it, but thanks to GitProtect backup and Disaster Recovery for DevOps tools, restoring files and your entire environment with GitHub, GitLab, Bitbucket, or Azure DevOps data is much faster.
+Moreover, you can have peace of mind that in any disaster scenario, you can easily retrieve missing files or lost files of your DevOps environment.

 Git Backup by GitProtect

-I have already mentioned that GitProtect isn’t only an application or a tool.
+We have already mentioned that GitProtect isn’t only an application or a tool for backup.
 It’s a comprehensive product that gives you a reliable backup of your data without any additional application or script.
-The data restore option is available directly in the management panel.
-Choose data you want to restore and decide whether it should be restored to:
+So there is no need to trigger any git commands, like git restore, git checkout, or git clone, to back up or restore your deleted files on GitHub, Bitbucket, Azure DevOps, or GitLab.

-• a new repository,
+• a new repository (a new location),

-• your local service/device.
+• your local repository service/device.

 Comments are closed.